jesseopdenbrouw/riscv-rv32/sw/coremark/README.md

 For a more compute-intensive version of CoreMark that uses larger datasets and execution loops taken from common applications, please check out EEMBC's [CoreMark-PRO](https://www.github.com/eembc/coremark-pro) benchmark, also on GitHub.

 This project folder is a port of CoreMark (from the official [GitHub repository](https://github.com/eembc/coremark)) for the processor.
+Based on the NEORV32 version.

 # Building